About Our Parish

 On April 22,1996, the Holy Synod of the Ecumenical Patriarchate of Constantinople, presided over by His All Holiness Patriarch Bartholomew, met in the Phanar and issued an official letter declaring the historic church of St. George, Kyparissas in the Queen of Cities to be the sister parish of our Saint George Cathedral.
 The Saint George Cathedral in Philadelphia is now an honorary parish or the Archdiocese of Constantinople.

-Over the years, the Saint George Cathedral has been the site of ordinations into the priesthood and episcopacy including: Father Nektarios Cottros, currently serving at Saint Demetrios Church in Philadelphia, Father George Liacopoulos, currently serving at Holy Trinity Church in Egg Harbor and His Grace, Bishop Dimitrios of Xanthos
+Over the years, Saint George Cathedral has been the site of ordinations into the priesthood and episcopacy including: Father Nektarios Cottros, Father George Liacopoulos and His Grace, Bishop Dimitrios of Xanthos